course-details-portlet

 • Direct current and voltage, resistance, power and energy.

-• Component characteristics of as well as circuits with voltage sources, current sources, resistance, inductance, capacitance, switches/diodes, ideal operational amplifier and ground.
+• Component characteristics of voltage sources, current sources, resistance, inductance, capacitance, switches/diodes, ideal operational amplifier and ground.

-• Ohm's law and Kirchhoff 's law current law and voltage law .
+• Ohm's law as well as Kirchhoff's current law and voltage law.

-• Transient analysis (turn-on and turn-off) in RL, RC and RLC circuits
+• Transient analysis (switching on and off) in RL, RC and RLC circuits

-• Introduction to alternating current and voltage (AC signals)
+• Introduction of alternating current and voltage (AC signals)

-• Reflections on ethics and sustainability in connection with electrical systems and components.
+• Sustainability in connection with electrical systems and components.

 • Hand calculation and simulation/calculation using digital tools.